mnas4946/FormIQ_AICoach/README.md

     Tracks the angle between shoulder center and wrist center Accumulates rotation degrees
     Counts a circle when 300° of rotation is accumulated

+How tp be more accurate:
+- put more accurate data and use another ai model to trace the pattern of it
+- then compare it to it instead of direct comparison to the video angles.
+- talk to physiotherapist
+- test with professional and user